farmerbean/checkov/docs/5.Contribution/New-Check.md

 Read more about Checkov's [Suppressions](../3.Scans/resource-scans.md) for further details.

 ## IaC type scanner
-Identify which IaC type would be tested under the check. currently, Checkov scans either Terraform or CloudFormation configuration files.
+Identify which IaC type would be tested under the check.
+Checkov scans: arm, CloudFormation, Kubernetes, serverless, or Terraform configuration files.
-Place your following code under `checkov/<scanner>` folder, where `<scanner>` is either `terraform` or `cloudformation`.
+Place your following code under `checkov/<scanner>` folder, where `<scanner>` is one of `arm`, `cloudformation`, `kubernetes`, `serverless`, or `terraform`.

 ### Check type and provider

-Checks are divided first to folders grouped by their type, and are after divided by their provider.
+Checks are divided in folders grouped by type, then by provider.

 Checks should relate to a common IaC configuration type of a specific public cloud provider.
 For example, a check that validates the encryption configuration of an S3 bucket is considered to be of type `resource`, and of `aws` provider.